jerryttuyan/fait/README.md

 # fait 🏋️‍♂️📊

-A simple, cross-platform fitness tracker for logging workouts, tracking muscle recovery, and monitoring your progress.
+A simple, cross-platform fitness tracker with AI-powered coaching for logging workouts, tracking muscle recovery, and monitoring your progress.

 ## 🚀 Quick Start